 (Optional message may have a maximum of 1000 characters.)

-Coronavirus Disease 2019 (COVID-19) is a severe acute respiratory syndrome which was recently detected in Wuhan City, Hubei Province, China.
+Coronavirus Disease 2019 (COVID-19) is a severe acute respiratory syndrome which was first detected in Wuhan City, Hubei Province, China.

 The disease results from a novel virus, newly named coronavirus 2 (SARS-CoV-2).